DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

-# Domain 1: Security and Risk Management
+# Domain 1: Security and Risk Management (16% of the Exam)

 ## 1.1 - Understand, adhere to, and promote professional ethics